fbpx

 Description:

-Brake pads and brake shoes are the friction linings that are pressed by the brake caliper to the brake rotor (disk brakes) or by the wheel cylinder to the brake drum (drum brakes) to provide the friction required to stop your vehicle.
-Today’s friction linings may contain semi-metallic compounds, non-asbestos organic compounds, ceramics, or others.
+Brake pads and brake shoes are the friction linings pressed by the brake caliper to the brake rotor (disk brakes) or by the wheel cylinder to the brake drum (drum brakes) to provide the friction required to stop your vehicle.
+Today’s friction linings may contain semi-metallic compounds, non-asbestos organic compounds, ceramics, etc.

 Brake drums and rotors are the spinning members of the braking system that come in contact with the lining material from the brake shoes and brake pads.
-Brake drums are usually made of cast iron and brake rotors may be made of cast iron or a composite of cast iron and a stamped steel center section.
+Brake drums are typically cast iron, and brake rotors may be made of cast iron or a composite of cast iron and a stamped steel center section.

 Purpose:

 Brake pads and brake shoes are the wearable friction elements of the braking system.
-When installed properly, they should provide reliable and quiet braking for many miles.
+They should provide reliable and quiet braking for many miles when properly installed.

-Brake drums and brake rotors provide the mating surface for brake shoes and brake pads.
-Because of the heat generated from all the friction, a brake drum or brake rotor must be able to remain stable even when subjected to the high temperatures of repeated braking.
+Brake drums and brake rotors provide the mating surface for brake shoes and pads.
+Because of the heat generated from all the friction, a brake drum or brake rotor must remain stable even when subjected to the high temperatures of repeated braking.

 Maintenance Tips/Suggestions:

-Have your vehicle’s brakes inspected annually by D & R Car Care to make sure everything’s in order.
-It’s always best to be able to plan ahead for brake work by knowing the brake condition as your car ages.
-Brakes are a normal wear item for any car, so sooner or later they’re going to need replacement.
-Planning can also save you money because the brakes won’t get to the “metal-to-metal” point, which usually means expensive brake rotor or brake drum replacement.
+Have your vehicle’s brakes inspected annually by D & R Car Care to ensure everything’s in order.
+It’s always best to plan for brake work by knowing the brake condition as your car ages.
+Brakes are a standard wear component for any car, so sooner or later, they will need replacement.
+Planning can also save you money because the brakes won’t get to the “metal-to-metal” point, which usually means an expensive brake rotor or brake drum replacement.

-Symptoms of brake problems may include dragging brakes, squealing brakes, a pulsating brake pedal (with ABS not functioning), grinding brakes, a low brake pedal, or pulling or shaking when braking.
+Symptoms of problems with your brakes may include dragging brakes, squealing brakes, a pulsating brake pedal (with ABS not functioning), grinding brakes, a low brake pedal, or pulling or shaking when braking.
 If your car exhibits any of these symptoms, have it checked out by D & R Car Care as soon as possible.

 Brake Vacuum Booster